cjatherton/mkcbz/README.md

 ## FAQ

+### Why identify images as color or grayscale?
+If an image is stored as color but can be identified as a truly grayscale image, the color element can be removed.
+This can lead to, sometimes drastic, improvements in file size, as well as make the picture more visually pleasing.

 ### Why is mkcbz mistaking color pages as grayscale?
 A perceptual colorfulness metric created by Hasler and Süsstrunk is used to evaluate whether an image is color or not.
 You can tune this with the `--threshold` option, using the output as a guide.
 If you want to turn off this feature, set `--threshold` to anything negative, i.e. -1.0.
 A setting of 0.0 should miss every color image while catching many grayscales in some instances.
 The default is 14.0.